wp-plugins/custom-content-types/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-Fixing a bug in the javascript and adding more on the about page.
+Fixing a bug in the javascript.